 Andorra: Types of Company

-The company's Memorandum and Articles ('estatuts' and 'rao social') are then presented to the Government ('Andorra Govern') in a petition ('suplica') for incorporation.
+The company's memorandum and articles (Catalan: estatuts and raó social) are then presented to the Government (Andorra Govern) in a petition (suplica) for incorporation.
 This step is straightforward when a holding company is being created for local assets, but if local trading or complex external financial situations are involved, the Government may look closely, particularly if the foreign party (who is being given 'rights' by the titular) is a newcomer or non-resident.

 Once the Government's approval is given, the capital can be deposited and a notary will formalise the incorporation, along with the 'nominee' paperwork.